Ali-Aljufairi/free-genai-bootcamp-2025/sentence-constructor/chatgpt/promt.md

 Your sentence is close, but there are mistakes.
 	•	“いくですか” → The verb form is incorrect.
 How should it change in a question?
 	•	Word order → Does this flow naturally in Japanese?
 Check again.

+And you repeat this and until they get correct answer